teemuteemu/sp_modular/README.md

 My previous attempts to create such a system have ended up failing since using multiple ScriptProcessorNodes (one per module) simply won't provide the needed performance and the overhead of one script processor per one module is just too high.
 So this way of implementing a modular synthesizer system has proven to be too performance heavy.

-In this experiment though the idea is to discard the concept of using multiple script processors.
-Instead in this experiment the whole modular system in will be "complid" into a single ScriptProcessorNode, and the code of each modules will be compiled into a single function.
-Picture below will try to explain the idea:
+In this experiment though the idea is to discard the concept of using multiple script processor nodes.
+Instead of multiple nodes the whole modular system in will be "compiled" into a single ScriptProcessorNode, the whole patch with all the modules will result a single ScriptProcessorNode and a single function.
+Picture below tries to explain the idea.

 Let's consider following naive system with two modules.